fourofus/kodealpha/README.md

 # kodealpha
-A simple but handy personal requests process server for me only.
+A simple but handy personal requests processing server for me only.